Table of contents

 }

 Pipeline is a trait, which defines a plugins and stages for a pipeline. build is a function to connect all the logic together.
-It’s called before pop the component. build does the following things:
+Itβs called before pop the component. build does the following things:

-1. build all the plugins to insert keys and logics to stages
+- build all the plugins to insert keys and logics to stages

-2. combine all the inserts to a single map, and in which stage the key is inserted
+- combine all the inserts to a single map, and in which stage the key is inserted

-5. connect default output to input for all the keys in inputs and outputs in a stage, this makes the inputs will just flow through the stage if no logic changes it is inserted
+inputsandoutputsin a stage, this makes the inputs will just flow through the stage if no logic changes it is inserted - connect previous stageβs output to current stageβs input for all the keys in

 This means, if you want to produce some data from stage A, and use it in stage B after A, you can simply derive a class from Stagable and insert it into stage A, then use it by query with input method in stage B. Pipeline will insert the necessary wires and registers to connect them together.
 A simple example is shown below, which adds 2 to the input and output the result after 4 stages.